LaravelDaily/Booking-Com-Simulation-Laravel/course/12-photos.md

 ![](images/property-photo-upload-thumbnail.png)

-Now, let's write an automated test for this, I will put it as a new method to already existing test file of `PropertiesTest`.
+Now, let's write an automated test for this, I will put it as a new method to the already existing test file of `PropertiesTest`.

-To test the file uploads, we need to call `Storage::fake();` in the beginning of the method, here's the full code of that test method.
+To test the file uploads, we need to call `Storage::fake();` at the beginning of the method, here's the full code of that test method.

 **tests/Feature/PropertiesTest.php**:
 ```php